 Travel Beauty Tip: Don’t Forget About Your Physical Health

 After all, beauty comes from within.
 The best way to keep your skin soft and healthy is by staying hydrated—and it’s even more important when you take to the skies—so pack a water bottle.
 Sure, flight attendants hand out water on the plane, but usually it comes in those little plastic cups or mini bottles, and it’s not as if the economy-class beverage service arrives at your beck and call.
-The easy solution is to pack a squishy, foldable, reusable Vapur Anti-Bottle and to fill it with water after you’ve passed through security.
+The easy solution is to pack a squishy, foldable, reusable Vapur Anti-Bottle or que Bottle and to fill it with water after you’ve passed through security.
 The BPA-free container holds 18 ounces of liquid.
 Kvedar says that people don’t think enough about the dehydration they will face on airplanes.
 It’s a good idea to drink eight glasses of water the day before your trip, and avoid caffeine and alcohol.

 Wash your hands with soap and water, especially before you apply makeup.
 Not only will this help you avoid getting sick on vacation, but it’ll also keep your skin looking fresh and breakout-free.
 And while this tip may seem basic, it can often be a challenge to find a reasonably clean sink with soap in places like buses, subways, and at germy tourist attractions.
 For those moments, make sure you have a small bottle of hand sanitizer readily available.
 During cold and flu season, take extra precautions when disinfecting your airplane seat and avoid touching your face as much as possible.